SatelCreative/spylib/README.md

 The body of the `POST` request is given as a dictionary to the `json` argument.
 Similarly the headers can be passed as a dictionary to the `headers` argument.
+The URL parameters can be passed as part of `endpoint` although it is preferrable to provide a dictionary to the `params` argument.

 #### GraphQL API